Chemical Recycling: Making Plastics Circular

 Welcome to the European Chemical Industry ‘Virtual Exhibition on Chemical Recycling’

 In Europe, about 30 million tonnes of plastic waste is collected every year.
-Still, 85% of that is incinerated, exported or sent to landfill.
+Still, 84% of that is incinerated, exported or sent to landfill.
 This is not only a source of CO2 emissions but is also a waste of valuable resources.
 The chemical industry is determined to change this.
 How?
-With chemical recycling technologies, the industry has developed complementary solutions to existing mechanical recycling to recycle mixed or contaminated plastic waste that otherwise would be incinerated or sent to landfill.
-These technologies can break down plastics and transform them into valuable secondary raw materials to produce new chemicals and plastics with the same quality as those made from fossil resources.
-Together with value chain partners, the chemical industry has already successfully developed consumer products like food packaging, refrigerator parts, mattresses, carpets, and dashboards in cars.
-As a next step, after having demonstrated the technologies’ viability, the industry plans to roll out the technologies at industrial scale.
+With chemical recycling technologies, the industry has developed complementary solutions to existing mechanical recycling to recycle mixed or contaminated plastic waste that otherwise would be incinerated, hard-to-recycle, or sent to landfill.

 Discover how chemical recycling technologies make plastics circular and explore Cefic’s members’ concrete examples